Slow down before offering equity to your staff

-- Should they have to pay for the equity?
-If so, do you want that cash or does the company?
+Should they have to pay for the equity?
+If so, do you want the cash or does the company get the money?

 Once you’ve done that, you’ll want to find out some info from the team member in question to ensure your goals align.
 It’s probably wise to have someone independent interview your team member rather than doing it yourself.
 You’ll want to ask things like:

 It’s only once you’ve gathered all of this information you can start to consider the type of offer you’d like to make to your employee.
-Any less preparation than this leaves you open to misunderstandings and poorly aligned goals.
+Any less preparation than this leaves you open to plenty of future drama.

 Let’s say you and your key team member see eye-to-eye, for example you both agree there’s lots of value to be added, they want to drive it, and you will be ready for sale in 5 years.
 Okay, great.
 It’s at this stage that you should probably bring in an experienced advisor (if you didn’t already back at step one) to run you through the different types of scheme available so you can select one that will align most readily with your mutual goals.
 Outside of commercial advice, you’ll also need tax advice as many of these schemes have tax complications associated with them, and you’ll want legal advice when it comes to drafting the deal documentation.

 If all of this sounds like a lot of work, that’s because it is.
 Well, not really, but it’s not the sort of thing you can knock out in an afternoon and that’s a very good thing.
 Your business is a big deal and inviting someone in to be an equity partner should also be treated as a big deal.
 Expect this kind of transaction to take at least three months, maybe more.